 My favorite element of this modern fat quarter quilting pattern block is its asymmetrical design.
 There are large and small areas, each in a different fabric.
-Yet each individual rectangle appears balanced with the rest.
+Every batik fabric used has its place to shine above the rest.
+Yet each individual rectangle appears balanced with the block.
 While each block has most of the same fabrics, they are represented in different sizes.
 The beauty of modern quilting is bringing all these elements together in a pleasing design.

 Consider Your Color Scheme

 This quilt is made with 18 gray & white fat quarters divided into three groups.
 Each group represents six harmonious fat quarters ranging from light to dark that will make up a set of six blocks.
 Without a good range of contrast between your six fat quarters, your blocks will become a muddy blur.
 Instead the contrast from light to dark helps to emphasize each fabric independently.